 special things you’ll need

-I used to get so mad, but now I think it’s hilarious that every single Thanksgiving my husband wrecks my simple meat thermometer because he always puts it in the dishwasher no matter how many times I tell him not to.
+I used to get so mad, but now I think it’s hilarious that every single Thanksgiving someone wrecks my simple meat thermometer because it always gets put in the dishwasher.
 This is why I now use a digital one with an alert button that will notify you when the turkey is done.
 It’s actually way better than constantly opening the oven door to keep checking if the turkey is done.
 You’ll also need a roasting pan with a rack, a turkey brining bag, and turkey lifters.
 Shopping resources are below the recipe.

 turkey breast with skin per 4 oz: 212 calories, 8 g fat, 0 g carbohydrates, 32 g protein